jgraph/www.diagrams.net-source/pages/integrations.md

 In fact, the [free online diagrams.net](https://app.diagrams.net) tool has already been integrated into a wide variety of platforms, and is available to be deployed as a self-hosted docker application, or used as a stand-alone private diagramming application.

+The integrations are branded under our diagrams.net and draw.io names, it's still the same editor underneath.

 ### diagrams.net Desktop

 diagrams.net desktop is a stand-alone, offline application available for Windows, macOS and Linux.
 This is ideal if you want the enhanced security of a desktop application with no reliance on an internet connection.
 [Get the desktop app today](https://get.diagrams.net/)